ADD CONDITION

 Uses

-You can use this medication for temporary relief from minor aches and pains in your muscles and joints.
-It is particularly helpful for discomfort associated with conditions like arthritis, backaches, strains, and sprains.
+You can use this medication for temporary relief from minor aches and pains in sore muscles and joints.
+This includes discomfort associated with conditions like arthritis, backaches, strains, and sprains.
+It works by providing penetrating pain relief, helping you feel more comfortable during your daily activities.

 Dosage and Administration

-If you are an adult or a child aged 2 years or older, you can apply a thin layer of the medication to the affected areas of your skin.
-You should do this no more than four times a day.
-There’s no need to massage the area after applying the medication; simply rub it in gently.
+If you are an adult or a child aged 2 years or older, you can apply this medication to the affected area up to 3 to 4 times a day.
+Make sure to follow this guideline to ensure the best results.

 What to Avoid